Milan-Wcislo/Password-Reminder/README.md

 ## Contributing

 If you would like to contribute to this project, feel free to open an issue or create a pull request.

-## License

-This project is licensed under the `MIT License` - see the LICENSE file for details.